How can I restate a thesis statement effectively?

 Tip 1: Include the Elements

-As was mentioned at the end of Lesson 1, there are four key elements that build a thesis statement – and these same elements can be used to build thesis restatements too.
+As was mentioned at the end of Chapter 1, there are four key elements that build a thesis statement – and these same elements can be used to build thesis restatements too.
 The first is the inclusion of task language.
 The task language provided in the table below works to inform the reader of both the format of the assignment (essay, dissertation, etc) and its type (discuss, evaluate, etc.).
 From this information, an experienced reader should then be able to predict the likely structure of the essay based on their experience:

 The second and third aspects are usually constructed from the topic of the essay and its key arguments.
 While the topic is simple as it’s often taken directly from the essay question, the writer’s key arguments are somewhat more complex as they’re drawn from the body-paragraph main ideas – as outlined in the essay’s topic sentences.
 As can be seen in the following table, however, these aspects are straightforward enough to write once the body section is complete (a thesis restatement should not be written before this stage):